-We Repair Leaky Skylights & Replace Them In Maryland
+We Repair Leaky Skylights & Replace Them In Florida

-A skylight is really a lovely roofing element.
-During the day it allows natural light to brighten a home and provides a great view of the stars in the late night.
-In cases where it is slightly opened up, it also is excellent with respect to ventilation, making it possible for cool air inside and naturally reducing your residential property or even businesses living temperature.
-Despite these particular features, a skylight can certainly end up being the cause of a major leak.
-Given that a skylight is an independent unit from your roofing system and is built utilizing many different materials, this can certainly lead to many problems which, if not promptly taken care of, could cause a roofing system to deteriorate rapidly.
+A skylight is an appealing roofing element.
+During the day it permits natural light to brighten a living space and also provides a wonderful view of the stars in the late night.
+Anytime it is slightly opened up, it additionally is excellent with respect to air flow, allowing refreshing air inside and naturally decreasing your residential property or even businesses living temperature.
+In spite of these particular functions, a skylight can possibly end up being the source of a serious leak.
+Because a skylight is actually a separate unit from your roofing system and is assembled using many different materials, this can easily lead to several problems which in turn, if not swiftly repaired, can certainly cause a roof to deteriorate quickly.

 • Poor Insulation - During cold weather, small droplets coming from a skylight does not always mean leaking; often times it is simply indoor moisture condensation against a cold glass pane.
 The reason this happens is often due to a lack of insulation.
 Even though the moisture is not from the outside, it can still cause damage.

-• Loose Flashing - The framework for this characteristic is normally sealed to the bordering roofing materials using thin metal sections called flashing that is secured with a sealant.
-Even though this is the appropriate product for the job, consistent exposure to the elements can cause it to loosen and allow water to leak in.
+• Loose Flashing - The framework for this characteristic is commonly sealed to the bordering roofing materials using thin metal sections called flashing which is secured with a sealant.
+Although this is the correct material for the job, frequent exposure to the weather conditions can cause it to loosen and allow water to leak in.

 • Poor Glass Seal - This transparent, glass material is seated and sealed to the frame using rubber-like seals; however, most of these products turn brittle over time due to constant exposure to the sun.
 Eventually, it can form cracks and become a source of water leaks.